sandstreamdev/std/object/hasKey.md

 # hasKey

-Checks if given key is present in the object.
+Checks if the given key is present in the object.

 ## Type signature